liuping001/charts/bitnami/kube-prometheus/README.md

 This chart bootstraps [Prometheus Operator](https://github.com/bitnami/bitnami-docker-prometheus-operator) on [Kubernetes](https://kubernetes.io) using the [Helm](https://helm.sh) package manager.

-In the default configuration the chart deploys the following components on the Kubernetes cluster:
+In the default configuration the chart deploys the following components(组件，成分) on the Kubernetes cluster:

 - [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)
 - [Prometheus](https://github.com/prometheus/prometheus/)